Getting Started

 • Assess mapping confidence using a structured 4-question workflow

-• Explore existing mappings created by the community
+• Explore existing mappings created by the community, with coverage-gap analysis per AOP

 • Propose changes to existing mappings